kivutar/emutest/README.md

 Emutest is a simple test framework for libretro cores.
 It embeds a small Lua VM so tests can be written in Lua.
 It is a Lua scriptable headless libretro frontend.

+Emutest is not a unit test framework.
+It is more like an end to end test utility that you can use in combination with test ROMs like the z80 Master System test ROM, or the Genesis VDP test ROM.
+It does a good job at testing the integration of your emulator with a libretro frontend.

 Features:

  * Lua scriptable